 The Wanderer is Renogy’s take on PWM solar controllers.
 With two models available, you can choose the amp rating that makes the most sense for your needs.

 This charge controller is compact and easy to use.
-It’s versatile since you can use it to charge Lithium, flood, gel, and deep-cycle sealed batteries.
+It’s versatile since you can charge Lithium, flood, gel, and deep-cycle sealed batteries.

 I like the intuitive interface.
 There are LED lights indicating the type of battery connected to the charge controller.
-The PWM controller also has buttons you can use to adjust the sensitivity of the temperature sensor and optimize charging.
+The PWM controller also has buttons to adjust the temperature sensor’s sensitivity and optimize charging.

 Plus, the built-in diagnostic tool with error codes makes this PWM charge controller accessible to everyone.